ProvableHQ/leo/grammar/abnf-grammar.md

 Go to: _[additive-expression](#user-content-additive-expression)_;

-Equalities return booleans but may also operate on boolean, so we make them left-associative.
+Equalities return booleans but may also operate on booleans;
+the rule below makes them left-associative.

 <a name="equality-expression"></a>
 ```abnf